Ten Tragic Days: Subsequent events

-Photographic record and News Coverage
+Photography and foreign news coverage

 Civilian victim, dead on the street.

 Because the events unfolded in the capital where there were many photographers and photo journalists, there is a large number of photos of the period.
 These should be considered a particular kind of documentary source, not merely illustrative of events described in written texts.
 These include images of the combatants, but also ones of the civilian population.
 In photographic collections and publications on the Revolution, the events in the capital are almost always included or the sole focus.
 Civilian casualties play an important role in complicating the understanding of the Revolution, since most published photographs focus on the combatants, or show civilians at train stations seeing off their loved ones as they went to war.
 A digital collection at Southern Methodist University of 43 photos found in a privately owned album donated to the library are a rich visual source.
 A commemorative publication by Mexican historian Enrique Krauze focuses on the Ten Tragic Days in particular.

-The Ten Tragic Days were covered extensively in British news outlets, as Mexico "had become a critical region for the commercial or informal British Empire.
-The British were in general against the Mexican Revolution due to it being a danger to "British financial interests and their geopolitical sway."
-Two main notes can be taken from the news coverage of La Decena Trágica.
-The first is that the British were feeling large amounts of anxiety due to the United States involvement in the Mexican Revolution.
-And the second is that the British felt that Mexicans were racially and culturally inferior.
-This perceived inferiority was why the British thought Mexicans were unable to develop a working democracy.
-However the British believed "Britain became the civilized “white” that had “progressed” through history to reach the highest level of democracy."
-British news outlets were also openly racist towards Mexicans with the Manchester Guardian describing Madero as "un-Mexican" in many ways since the newspaper grappled with a Mexican breaking the stereotype of liking "lotteries, bull-fights, alcohol and tobacco.”
+The Ten Tragic Days were covered extensively in British newspapers, as Mexico was then host to a significant amount of foreign direct investment from British interests.
+Much of the British press' coverage of the events focused on the United States' role, displaying "a pervasive anxiety about U.S. involvement in the Mexican Revolution and its effects on British investment and political interests in Mexico."
+The press coverage also contained speculations on the fragile state of Mexican democracy, often attributing it to Mexico's multiracial demographics.
+However, several editorials and news reports published in the British press "held out hopes of a democratic future for Mexicans despite their cultural and ethnic prejudices, and some brainstormed about solutions for Mexico’s social, agrarian, and economic struggles."
+Other editorials and letters to the editors "tried to highlight attractive Mexican traits and appealed to their need for social justice."